+Avionics equipment must be installed with separation requirements outlined in FAR 25.1309 and other appropriate standards.

+Regarding aircraft with carbon fiber composite fuselage, the data obtained from the Airbus A350 shows there is no risk to the structure if the system produces local temperatures of no more than 95° C.

 Interoperability

 The RRU is a component of the radio system.
 The radio system provides both TSO and aircraft-specific (non-TSO) functionality.
 The aircraft-specific functionality may include the maintenance system interface, data loading system interface, analog or digital audio system interface, data link system interface, etc. The same supplier/entity should supply both the Remote Radio Unit that hosts the TSO functionality and the aircraft-specific software that may be hosted in a general-purpose computing platform that may not necessarily be provided by the same supplier.
 The physical interface between the Remote Radio Unit and the general-purpose computing platform should be standardized.